evgeny-danilov/clean-code-training/README.md

 ## Exercise #5: Depenedency Injection

 This technique is that we don't hardcode dependencies, but pass them as parameters into the class.
 By applying Dependency Injection we satisfy the Open-Close principle, and make the code loose couplied, e.g. more flexible in terms of changing the behaviour.

-However, don't overuse this technique when there is only one class-dependency, which will be relevant only for some part of the code (let's say, boundary context).
-So, sometimes it's better to violate DRY (don't repeat yourself), but keep your code less coupled.
+In particulary, with this technique we move the dependency decision to a higher level component and remove any sub-dependencies from the lower level component.
+However, it’s important to remember that the further you move a dependency’s resolution from its use, the harder it is to figure out what’s actually being used in lower level components.
+Another thing you should know is that DI doesn't make a lot of sense, when there is always only one dependent class (e.g. we don't choose which class to inject).
+In fact, there are another solutions to manage tightly-coupled classes, and most of these solutions are comming from DDD.

 Solution: Check out [feature branch changes](https://github.com/jmelkor/clean-code-training/compare/ex5-dependency-injection?diff=split)

 ## Exercise #6: Replace Conditionals

-There are additional techniques to reduce count of `if` statements in order to keep the code extensible and to maintain Open-Close principle:
+There are additional techniques to reduce count of `if` statements in order to keep the code extensible and follow Open-Close principle:

 Example #1: [Replace Conditionals With Constant Hash](https://github.com/jmelkor/clean-code-training/compare/ex6a-replace-conditionals-with-hash?diff=split)